 So once you have that in place, you will need to fill out a simple form.

 It’s free to join and also a way to keep you in the system for various purposes.

-For one, you can stay directly under the person who introduced iBuumerang to you and two, so they can market to you via email later.
+For one, you can stay directly under the person who introduced iBuumerang to you, and two, they can market to you via email later.

-You do get to be placed under the person who introduced this to you and you can also expect to get some emails that will try to get you to join.
+You get to be placed under the person who introduced this to you, and you can also expect to get some emails that will try to get you to join.

-They aren’t the cheapest and for what you get, I definitely don’t think it is worth the price.
+They aren’t the cheapest, and I don’t think it is worth the price for what you get.

 This is the lowest pack you can purchase and this is only for you to kind of reserve a spot within the company.

-You are still able to promote iBuumerang but you will get a smaller percentage from what you will get if you were in one of the higher levels.
+You are still able to promote iBuumerang, but you will get a smaller percentage than what you will get if you were in one of the higher levels.

 This costs $49.95/month and comes with the following.

 - 25% commissions